You are currently browsing the monthly archive for April, 2008.

 The state of Oregon has taken warnings about bird flu to heart, devising elaborate plans to deal with a “most likely scenario” pandemic.
 The state, which represents less than 1.3 percent of the U.S. population, has anticipated how tanker trucks hauling 38,000 pounds of liquid carbon dioxide can be obtained to kill as many as a million infected chickens and where an estimated 2,000 tons of chicken carcasses can be buried.
 The state is also ready for as many as 800,000 human illnesses, 9,700 hospitalizations, and 2,300 deaths.

 I remember when I was a kid growing up in Miami my Nana and Papa had the best backyard.
-In it, to name a few of the million plants were, mango trees, guava trees, avocados, papayas, banana and sea grapes trees, etc. I remember helping them make guava and sea grape jellies.
-We always made less of the sea grape jelly, so it always seemed more special.
+In it, to name a few of the million plants, were mangoes, guavas, avocados, papayas, bananas and sea grapes.
+I remember helping them make guava and sea grape jelly in their small ranch house.
+We always made less of the sea grape jelly, so it made it more of a treat.

 Here is my Nana’s Sea Grape Recipe given to my mom, then given to me.